Alpengirl's Pre-Camp Letter - Example

 - Cell phones are collected at the start of camp, turned off and stored for non-use during most of camp (read more about campers and cell phone use below.)

-- Please avoid bringing GoPro or camcorders to camp.
+- Please don't bring a GoPro or video camera to camp.
 Alpengirl does not allow campers to take video of people during camp.
-If interested in self video or landscape video we can discuss your camper bringing a GoPro or camcorder to camp, please call us for request and further discussion.
+If interested in self video or landscape video, please call us for request and further discussion.

 “Medication” is any substance a person takes to maintain and/or improve their health.
 This includes vitamins and natural remedies.
 Bring enough medication to last the entire time at camp.
 Medication brought to camp should be in original pharmacy containers with labels that show the campers name and how the medication should be given.
 (If re-packaging any medications, you MUST include a photocopy of the original container label.)
 Medications brought to camp must be listed on the health form and include dispensing directions on the container that match dispensing directions given on the health form.
 If your doctor has recommended dosages different than what is stated on the container, a doctor’s notation on the health form is required for administering during camp.
 Upon arrival, Alpenguides will collect camper medications and dispense them during camp as directed by individual health forms.